 What I test positive for COVID-19 and can't get home?

 There is always a chance that you or someone in your party could contract and test positive COVID-19.
-That means you won’t be able to return to the U.S. for at least 10 to 14 days, or when a doctor clears you for travel.
+That means you won't be able to return to the U.S. for at least seven to 14 days, or when a doctor clears you for travel.
 Staying in place could add additional costs to your trip, and fast.

-But if that’s not the case, you’re likely on your own.
 Make a plan ahead of time.

 While travel insurance can soothe your nerves and make sure you don't lose out on an expensive trip, not just any trip insurance policy will do in these times.
 Follow these guidelines and you'll be set.